chenlh96/Momentum-strategy-based-on-L_1-filter/README.md

 ## Simulation

 We use two classic stochatic process that is used most in the assumption of log-price process to run the simulation, in order to test the performance of the L_1 filter: Geometric brownian motion and Heston model.
-HP filter, L_1 filter with penalty of L_1 norm of 1st and 2nd order of difference and their mixed penalty are tested in sumulation
+HP filter, L_1 filter and its multiple variants are examined in sumulation.

 - Geometric brownian motion